-For more than three decades, artist and author Sharon Steuer has explored the merging of traditional and digital painting, drawing, printmaking and collage.
+For more than three decades, artist and author Sharon has explored the merging of traditional and digital painting, drawing, printmaking and collage.
 In her ongoing “Letters from her Father” series, she creates imaginary worlds of childhood from adult chaos.
-Images in her “For Our Own Good” series pose taboo questions about medical privacy and genetic surveillance.
-Sharon’s work appears in many books and magazines and has been exhibited widely, and have been honored with the national Faber Birren Color Award, a Windsor Newton Painting award, and a Connecticut Commission on the Arts Fellowship Grant.
-Sharon’s painting studio is in San Francisco’s Mission district, though you may spot her secretly drawing portraits if you ride public transit.
+Her “For Our Own Good” series images pose taboo questions about medical privacy and genetic surveillance.

 Sharon’s artwork appears in many books and magazines, and has been exhibited widely.
 Her art has received the national Faber Birren Color Award, a Windsor Newton Painting award, and a Connecticut Commission on the Arts Fellowship Grant.
 Sharon’s painting studio is in San Francisco’s Mission district, though you may spot her secretly drawing portraits on public transit.

 Sharon is also the author of numerous books and articles about creating art with digital tools, including the fourteen editions of the best-selling Adobe Illustrator WOW!
 Books series (which received three Benjamin Franklin awards for “best computer book”), and Creative Thinking in Photoshop.
 Her “Artistic Painting” courses are available at lynda.com, and you can read her Digital Art Studio column for CreativePro.com.